mohamedfarag22/Procurement-AI-Assistant/README.md

 ```

 ## Files:
-# Final chat-bot : full Project code have the back-end ,front-end and EDA modulus and notebooks.
+# Final_Chatbot : full Project code have the back-end ,front-end and EDA modulus and notebooks.
 # code for agents : that file have code develop agents with langGraph and use integrate with LLM "GROK-2".
 # Second Approach Transformer with chromaDB : this second approach I use but the accuracy is not aligned with the query and need big embeddings model with big vector database to can retrieve correct .